Visit and Discover Differently

 Buses and Local Transport

-An alternative to buses depending on your destination, prefer the bus but sometimes you may not have a choice.
+An alternative to buses depending on your destination prefers the bus but sometimes you may not have a choice.
 Minivan drivers do not have a good reputation, their income depends on the number of trips they can make daily and accidents are not uncommon.

 I am not a biker and therefore never had the opportunity to rent and of course to drive, but all my expat friends use this means of transport and swear by it and sometimes I am the pillion rider.
 I would just give you some information and my opinion on the subject.

-On the other hand it is the best way to visit the islands, Koh Samui, Phuket and also in Pattaya and Chiang Mai.
-Attention, many motorcycle accidents which are numbered by thousand every year.
+On the other hand, it is the best way to visit the islands, Koh Samui, Phuket and also in Pattaya and Chiang Mai.
+Attention, many motorcycle accidents which are numbered by thousands every year.
 73% of the deaths on the road in Thailand involve motorcycles and scooters.

 It is easy to find motorcycles and especially scooters for rent, especially on the islands.
 Never leave your passport, let them take a photocopy.
 Some will ask you to leave a deposit.

-Three models of motorcycles 110, 125 and 150CC.
+Three models of motorcycles 110, 125, and 150CC.
 Make sure it has a license plate.
-Inspect it, take pictures/VDO (stripes) in case the shop when return it makes a damage claim.
+Inspect it, take pictures/VDO (stripes) in case of the shop when return it makes a damage claim.
 If there is some damage, don’t try to hide it.
-Be honest, face the consequences as stated in the contract and admit what happened.
+Be honest, face the consequences as stated in the contract, and admit what happened.
 You’ll probably get away with paying a little less by being nice.
-Usually the rental cost is 150-300 baht/day, cheaper if you want to rent for a month.
+Usually, the rental cost is 150-300 baht/day, cheaper if you want to rent for a month.
 Newer models are a little more expensive.
 Payment in cash.

 Rent a Car